Genetic counsellors* work directly with patients and families offering genetic/genomic information and support allowing them to make health decisions.

 - using a core set of counselling skills to communicate appropriately with patients taking into account cultural, linguistic and ethical issues

-- conducting and documenting patient consultations appropriately as an autonomous practitioner
+- conducting and documenting patient consultations appropriately, including writing letters to patients

 - teaching genomic counselling to other health professionals